aksingal-dev/COSC310_IP/README.md

 2. ### Google Street View Image API

     The bot is now able to provide the user with the street view experience of the SpaceX facility when the user shows interest in working there.
 This enriches the user expereince by not only providing an insight into the workplace but also giving a starting point for further research by showing where and nhow the building looks.
-The implementation uses a url call to the API the result of which is made available as a clickable link to the user on telegram.
+The implementation uses a url call that is sent using dialogflow.
+The result of the call is made available as a clickable link to the user on telegram.
 The parameter provided is the starting locaton.
 Once inside the streetview, the user is able to move around freely.

+    Example URL call for the result shown below:

+    ``` JSON
+    {
+    "telegram": {
+        "text": "If you want to experience what it's like to work at SpaceX start by taking a look at our office [Here](https://www.google.com/maps/@?api=1&map_action=pano&viewpoint=33.9198148%2C-118.3260661).",
+        "parse_mode": "Markdown"
+     }
+    }

+    ```

 <p align="center">
 <img width="620" height="414" src="static/img/streetview.png">